What are visual sitelinks?

 - The sitelink must contain at least 4 images of the same aspect ratio, 16:9, that are relevant to the product advertised.

-- High quality, professional images (JPG or PNG)
+- They must be high quality, professional images (JPG or PNG)

 Several sources have noted that performance of the extension will be highly dependent on both the quality of the image, as well as how relevant they are to your keywords.
 This could be similar to Facebook’s relevancy score for ads.